-At the time I was a freelance marketing consultant, working waaaaaay too many hours for waaaaay to many clients and juggling that with parenting three teenagers.
+At the time I was a freelance marketing consultant, working way too many hours for way too many clients and juggling that with parenting three teenagers.
 I was perpetually exhausted and burned out.

-When I published this recipe, knew precisely nothing about food photography.
+When I published this recipe, I knew precisely nothing about food photography.
 But, my oldest daughter, who was 15 at the time, had shown an interest in photography, so we'd gotten her a DSLR camera for Christmas.
-Knowing nothing about her camera, I asked her to take the photos for this recipe.
+Knowing nothing about her camera, I asked her to take photos of this pumpkin pie.

 We took a pumpkin pie out to the back patio and I proceeded to drive her crazy by trying to "direct" the process.
 We both came away from the experience knowing that I had better learn how to take my own photographs. 😂

 Even still, this photo will always hold a special place in my heart.
-Even though I've updated this post with new photos, the recipe is the same and I cannot bring myself to delete those first photos.
+In the years since I've updated this recipe with new photos.
+But the recipe is the same and I cannot bring myself to delete those first photos.

 I didn't know it at the time, but they were the start to a career change that would be one of the best decisions I ever made.

 More Popular Holiday Pie Recipes